Why Is WULF Stock On Retail Radar Today? TeraWulf Just Flipped Its Revenue Mix – HPC Now Outearns Bitcoin Mining

 Add us onAdd us on Google

-Shares of TeraWulf (WULF) edged higher in early-morning trade on Friday, despite an earnings miss, after the company reported that its data center business now accounted for a larger share of revenue than its Bitcoin (BTC) mining business.
+Shares of TeraWulf (WULF) swung between losses and gains in early-morning trade on Friday, after reporting an earnings miss, but its data center business now accounted for a larger share of revenue than its Bitcoin (BTC) mining business.

 TeraWulf had zero revenue from high-performance computing (HPC) a year ago.
-In the first quarter (Q1) of 2026, the company said HPC lease revenue from Core42 accounted for $21 million of its $34 million total.
+In the first quarter (Q1) of 2026, the company said HPC lease revenue from Core42 accounted for $21 million of its $34 million in total revenue.
 This means 62% of TeraWulf’s revenue now comes from its pivot toward data center infrastructure.

 Digital asset revenue, meanwhile, collapsed to $13 million from $34.4 million year-over-year (YoY).
 Total revenue remained flat, but beat Wall Street’s estimate of $33 million, according to Koyfin data.
 Loss per share of $1.01 came in worse than the $0.23 loss per share expected by analysts.

-WULF’s stock dropped as much as 2.5% in pre-market trade and was among the top trending tickers on Stocktwits.
+WULF’s stock dropped as much as 3.5% in pre-market trade, then gained almost 1.7% closer to market open.
+It was among the top trending tickers on Stocktwits at the time of writing.
 Retail sentiment on the platform around the company trended in ‘bullish’ territory, accompanied by ‘high’ levels of chatter.

 Read also: Tom Lee Says BMNR May Pull Back On Ethereum Buys – ‘There’s Other Things To Be Doing In Crypto Right Now’